Mitigating Traffic Remapping Attacks in Autonomous Multi-hop Wireless Networks: Network Model

-Further assume that MANET traffic is composed of \emph{end-to-end (e2e-)flows}, each of which is a collection of packets of the same $class \in CoS$ and moving along the same route.
-The corresponding MAC-layer frames are assigned ACs, which they carry in the AC fields contained in their headers, and handled accordingly by EDCA.
-Let $AC$ be the set of distinguished ACs.
-For ease of presentation we restrict the used ACs to \emph{VO} (assigned to voice traffic) and \emph{BE} (assigned to best-effort traffic), i.e., $AC = \{VO, BE\}$, with \emph{VO} enjoying (statistical) priority over \emph{BE} at the MAC layer.

-Since packet mangling software in fact amounts to a CoS-to-AC mapping, one can define a function $mang: CoS \to AC$ such that $mang(class)$ is the AC that the class of service $class \in CoS$ should map to.
-Then, an e2e-flow of this class of service is represented as $(r, ac)$, where $r \in R$ is its route and $ac = mang(class) \in AC$ is its intrinsic AC as returned at $s_r$.
-Let $F \subseteq R \times AC$ be the (quasi-static) set of e2e-flows offered by MANET users.
-Without loss of generality we assume that at least one e2e-flow is offered at each node, i.e., $\{s_r | (r, ac) \in F\} = N$.
+We model network traffic as composed of \emph{end-to-end (e2e-) flows}, each of which is a collection of packets of the same CoS $\in \{\text{EF},\text{BE}\}$ and moving along the same route.
+The corresponding link layer frames are handled by EDCA according to assigned ACs, contained in the AC fields of their headers.
+For ease of presentation we restrict the used ACs to \emph{VO} (real-time traffic such as voice/video) and \emph{BE} (best-effort traffic), with \emph{VO} having (statistical) priority over \emph{BE} at the link layer.
+Since packet mangling amounts to a CoS-to-AC mapping, we define a function $mang: \{\text{EF},\text{BE}\} \to \{VO,BE\}$ such that $mang(\text{EF}) = VO$ and $mang(\text{BE}) = BE$.
+An e2e-flow of a given CoS is represented as $(r, ac)$, where $r \in R$ is its route and $ac = mang(\text{CoS})$ is its intrinsic AC as returned at $s_r$.
+Let $F \subseteq R \times \{VO,BE\}$ be the (quasi-static) set of e2e-flows offered by MAWiN users.
+Presumably, only nodes generating their own source traffic are interested in staying connected, therefore we assume that at least one e2e-flow is offered at each node, i.e.,